Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

  - **majorTicksInt**: integer which defines how many numeric positions should be used to display integer part of the tick number.
  - **majorTicksDec**: integer which defines how many positions should be used to display decimal part of the tick number.
  - **highlights**: an array of highlights objects, which configures color-highlighted areas on a ticks bar.
 Each highlight object defines an area to colorize starting **from** value **to** value and using a given **color**, like this: ```{ from: number, to: number, color: string }```
+  - **highlightsWidth**: sets the width of highlights area in relative units.

 ### Animation Options